Optimize CSS styles with the CSS Overview tool

 If you make changes to your webpage and want to view a new report, click Clear overview and then capture a new overview.

-The overview report contains information organized in several sections:
+The CSS overview report contains information organized into several sections:

-- Summary: statistics about key CSS rules, selectors, and media queries on the page.
+- Overview summary: Statistics about key CSS rules, selectors, and media queries on the page.

-The Summary section is useful to get a quick overview of your CSS code.
+The Overview summary section of the CSS overview report is useful to get a quick overview of your CSS code.
 It provides the number of external and inline stylesheets, the number of CSS rules, the number of selectors and their various types, and the number of media queries.

 This can be used to assess the volume and consistency of your CSS codebase on a given webpage.
 For example, if you decided to only use class selectors, the Summary section will make it quick to detect other types of selectors like ID or attribute.

-The Colors section lists all the colors used on the webpage, and groups them by background, text, fill, and border categories.
+The Colors section of the CSS overview report lists all the colors used on the webpage, and groups them by background, text, fill, and border categories.

 The Colors section also contains a list of color contrast issues on the page.
-To learn more, see View elements with color contrast issues.
+See View elements with color contrast issues, below.

-The Font info section lists all the font families used on the webpage and provides details about which sizes, weights, and line heights are used for each.
+The Font info section of the CSS overview report lists all the font families used on the webpage and provides details about which sizes, weights, and line heights are used for each.

 When designing a webpage, using consistent typography settings can help reach a more aesthetically-pleasing result.
 The Font info section can be useful to detect when too many different fonts or font styles are used.